Some historical dates

 XNUMX: Reine Lory, Germain's wife, passed away on February XNUMX XNUMX.
 Germain was widowed when he left Ile-d'Orléans for Rimouski.

-1698: The ancestor Antoine Pagé-Lepage says St-Antoine marries Madeleine Colin in Longueuil.
-They will have 16 kids.
+In 1698: The ancestor Antoine Pagé-Lepage dit St-Antoine marries Madeleine Colin in Longueuil.
+They will have 16 children.